Blynk-App-Publishing/Startup-Repo-Template/README.md

-Please note that is an issue is in the "Need Info" or "Ready toTest" column it requires action from your side.
+Please note that if an issue is in the "Need Info" or "Ready to Test" column it requires action from your side.